BrandonD2039/BrandonD2039/README.md

 ## 🧑‍💻 What I'm up to
 * 🔨 In the process of creating an external portfolio (*I hope to eventually link here*)
-* 🐬 Learning SQL via MySQL
+* 🐬 Learning SQL via MySQL & PostgreSQL
 * 🐍 Dive further into Python for DA (Pandas, Numpy, Matplotlib)
 * 🤔 Learn how to use Github more